 In Oklahoma, courts will always strive to place the custody a child with one or both of the parents in a divorce.
-But what happens when one or both parents are unable to care for the child.
-One or both parents may be deceased, unable or unfit to properly care for a child.
-In that case, Oklahoma law sets out a list of other people in order of their priority of preference for child custody.
+But what happens when one or both parents are unable to care for the child?
+One or both parents may be deceased, unable, or unfit to properly care for a child.
+In that case, Oklahoma law sets out a list of other people in order of their priority of preferences for child custody.

 Other Preference Priorities